PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-bindings-event-grid-trigger.md

 ### <a name="version-1x"></a>Sürüm 1. x

-`JObject`Aşağıdaki işlevlere bağlanan 1. x C# betik kodu aşağıda verilmiştir:
+Aşağıdaki IŞLEVLERE bağlanan 1. x C# betik kodu aşağıda verilmiştir `JObject` :

 ```cs
 #r "Newtonsoft.Json"